mcook42/Virtual-World-for-Reddit/Documents/Use Case 2.md

  * Organize subreddit by hot/new/rising/controversial/top/gilded/promoted: The elevator has a button for each possible ranking that Reddit provides (hot, new, rising, controversial, top, gilded, and promoted).
 Hitting the button takes the user to a room with the top 25 posts for that ranking.

  * Name: The name of the Subreddit is posted above the main entrance of the building.
-Once inside the building, the name appears at the top of the screen and remains there until the user exists the building.
+Once inside the building, the name appears at the top of the screen until the user exits the building.

  * Posting Rules: An information desk holds the posting rules.
 The information desk consists of a kiosk with a single stick figure person inside of it.
 Interaction with the person causes them to show the user the posting rules, in the form of a text that fills up the screen.